mulesoft-labs/js-client-oauth2/README.md

 // Can also just pass the raw `data` object in place of an argument. var token = githubAuth.createToken('access token', 'optional refresh token', 'optional token type', { data: 'raw user data' })

+// Set the token TTL.
+token.expiresIn(1234) // Seconds.
+token.expiresIn(new Date('2016-11-08')) // Date.

-// Refresh the users credentials and save the updated access token. token.refresh().then(storeNewToken)
+// Refresh the users credentials and save the new access token and info. token.refresh().then(storeNewToken)

-// Sign a standard HTTP request object, updating URL with token or authorization headers. token.sign({
+// Sign a standard HTTP request object, updating the URL with the access token
+// or adding authorization headers, depending on token type. token.sign({
   method: 'get',
   url: 'https://api.github.com/users'